On gonality-tight graphs: Gonality-tight and quasi-banana graphs

-\begin{claim} Let $W$ be the complement in $V(G')$ of the union of the sets $\{u_i\}\cup B_i$, namely the vertices in $G'$ that don't burn when starting a fire from any $u_i$ with respect to $D_2$ (See \cref{fig:5}(a) for an illustration).
+\begin{claim} Let $W$ be the complement in $V(G')$ of the union of the sets $\{u_i\}\cup B_i$ for $i=1,\ldots, n$.
+That is , $W$ is the vertices in $G'$ that don't burn when starting a fire from any $u_i$ with respect to $D_2$ (See \cref{fig:5}(a) for an illustration).
 Then $W$ is empty. \end{claim}

 \begin{proof} Assume for a contradiction that $W$ is not empty, so it contains at least one vertex $w$.
 Start a fire at $w$ with respect to $D_2$.
 By \cref{claim:exactlyOneu_iBurns}, the fire will burn exactly one neighbour $u_i$ of $v$ and therefore doesn't reach $v$, as depicted in \cref{fig:5}(b).
 By assumption, $w$ is not in a branch of $u_i$, so there exist some $w_1,w_2\ldots,w_m\in W$ such that setting a fire from $w$ burns them, and they are adjacent to some unburnt vertex.